Articles on: FAQ

 This guide is for informational purposes only.
 We recommend contacting an attorney to seek additional advice pertaining to the Telephone Consumer Protection Act and SMS marketing best practices in general.
 Note that calls and texts sent via your account are considered 'Robocalls' and 'Robotexts' by the FCC, and we strongly advise against SMS spamming.

-Our US-based users frequently ask us for tips for complying with the Telephone Consumer Protection Act (TCPA), which governs mass transmission of text messages (SMS) and phone calls in the United States.
+Our US-based users frequently ask us for tips for complying with the Telephone Consumer Protection Act (TCPA), which governs the mass transmission of text messages (SMS) and phone calls in the United States.
 In an effort to further quell TCPA-related concerns and encourage FCC compliance, we've put together this short, comprehensive guide.

 Who is this Guide for?